15 Best Parks in NYC

 2 | Washington Square Park

 Surrounded by Greenwich Village, Washington Square Park has a real neighborhood feel and is one of our favourite parks in NYC.
 The vibrant park is always full to the brim with people and activity and you’re likely to spot a mix of artists, sunbathers, chess players, musicians and cute dogs.
-Some days, you might even catch a pianist recite scores on his grand piano!
-The park’s dancing fountain is the perfect spot to sit back with a coffee and enjoy the park’s atmosphere.

 3 | Brooklyn Bridge Park